The 30 Healthiest Foods to Eat Every Day

-Meaty and filling, as a stand-in for beef they can slash up to 400 calories from a meal.
-They may also protect against breast cancer by helping to regulate a woman’s estrogen levels.
+Meaty and filling, as a stand-in for beef, mushrooms can slash up to 400 calories from a meal.

 Try this: Sauté sliced mushrooms and shallots until tender.
 Add a splash of white wine and cook until evaporated.
 Serve over roasted fish or chicken.
-Or try Grilled Steak, Mushroom, and Green Bean Salad.
+Or try Mushroom White Pizza.

 Another high-fiber cholesterol fighter.
 On weeknights use the pearl or quick-cooking variety.
 More time?
 Give hulled barley, with its extra layer of bran, a go.

 Try this: Add sautéed mushrooms and sherry vinegar to cooked barley.
-Or try Creamy Barley Salad With Apples.
+Or try Chicken Thighs With Barley and Peas.

 Try this: Toss whole-grain pasta with pesto, chopped arugula, and grated lemon zest.
 Or try Whole-Wheat Spaghetti With Asparagus.